Final Administrative Action for Forfeiture

-After your U.S. Currency or other property is seized by an agent with the Department of Homeland Security Investigations (HSI) or Customs and Border Protection (CBP), you can file an administrative petition or a claim for court action.
+After your U.S. Currency or other property is seized by an agent the federal government, including the Department of Homeland Security Investigations (HSI) or Customs and Border Protection (CBP), you might receive a Notice of Seizure of Property and Initiation of Administrative Forfeiture Proceedings letter in the mail.

 As a general rule, the administrative petitions rarely result in money being returned.
-Instead of filing a petition, the better course of action is to file a verified claim for court action, which is the ONLY way to contest the legality of the initial seizure.
+Instead of filing a petition, the better course of action might be to file a verified claim for court action, which is the ONLY way to contest the legality of the initial seizure.

 What happens if you choose to file an administrative petition and are ultimately dissatisfied with the petition decision (initial petition or supplemental petition)?
-First of all, you should realize that CBP takes a “hide the ball” approach to discourage claimants from demanding court action.
+First of all, you should realize that these government agencies, including CBP, often take a “hide the ball” approach to discourage claimants from demanding court action.

 Don’t make the same mistake again – this time – hire an attorney to help you file a verified claim for court action.
 This is your last chance to bypass further administrative proceedings, which statistically have very little chance of success.